rinusser/hopgoblin/README.md

     go get github.com/rinusser/hopgoblin

 This will add the application to src/github.com/rinusser/hopgoblin/ in your GOPATH.
+All following paths in these installation instructions are relative to this directory.

-Regardless of whether you use the included
-Makefile or not, you'll need to install a dependency to be able to run tests:
+Regardless of whether you use the included Makefile or not, you'll need to install a dependency to be able to run tests:

     go get github.com/stretchr/testify

+You will need an SSL keypair to handle HTTPS connections: add the certificate as resources/certs/test.pem and the keyfile as resources/certs/test.key.
+These files (along with SSL support) will be made optional later (#4).

 ### GNU Make